 It’s been cold and snowy week here in the northeast, but it’s still winter after all and that’s what it’s supposed to be like!
 Lots of fun for the kids and personally I like it…at least until the end of the month, after that I’m ready for spring!

 Speaking of winter, we often think of butternut squash as a fall vegetable.
-Yes, that’s typically when this vitamin A and C packed veggie is harvested, but like root vegetables, winter squash stores well all winter long.
+Yes, that’s typically when this vitamin A and C packed veggie is harvested, but like other root vegetables, winter squash stores well all winter long.
 This means we can enjoy it from late summer until early spring when we start to crave pea soup and fresh asparagus in all things (soup, frittatas, and flatbread).

 I don’t make butternut squash soup that often, but whenever I do I’m reminded of how simple it is.
 I also find any act of roasting or sauteeing veggies to be very therapeutic (I guess I have found myself a good profession!)
 Like usual, it’s usually just about getting started…